California Nonprofits - Rock to Recovery

 Credit: Steady Jenny

-Formerly a recording arts, drums and guitar teacher at The Fusion Academy’s Huntington Beach campus, Geer was well-acquainted with how transformative self-expression through music could be, especially when given the right environment.
+As a former recording arts, drums, and guitar teacher at The Fusion Academy in Huntington Beach, Geer already knew the power of music.
+He had seen how self-expression can be deeply transformative, especially when nurtured in the right environment.

 Credit: Chris Loomis